nikyan/databricks-lakehouse-nycopendata/README.md

 - After first time creation of delta tables, the batch job should run in append-only mode.

 ### Future Design Considerations

+The Notebook needs to be optmized for batch processing.

 1. The data was increased by 100x.
 Databricks is PAS service that can be easily scaled horizontally.
 It allows for setup of min and max nodes in the cluster with auto-scale feature.
 Databricks is available in all major cloud platforms.